The President's Pleasure (Singapore): Lam Hoi-ka (1991)

 On 16 July 1991, after their arrival at Changi Airport from Bangkok, two Hong Kong women were arrested by the police for carrying a total of more than 6 kg of heroin, which were hidden in the false bottom of their suitcases.
-The two Hong Kong women, 17-year-old Lam Hoi-ka (林凯嘉) and 19-year-old Poon Yuen-chung (潘婉聪), were charged with drug trafficking.
+The two Hong Kong women, 17-year-old Lam Hoi-ka (林凯嘉) and 18-year-old Poon Yuen-chung (潘婉聪), were charged with drug trafficking.

 Two years later, the women's joint trial began.
 The two women denied any knowledge of the drugs.
 They claimed that a Chinese couple who travelled with them on their holiday trip in Bangkok gave them the two suitcases.
 The Chinese couple, who bought these suitcases for the women to replace their old ones, were never found.
-The two women were found guilty of drug trafficking.
+The two women were found guilty of drug trafficking on 28 September 1993.
 High Court judge M. P. H. Rubin sentenced Lam to indefinite imprisonment under TPP due to her actual age of 17 years and 6 months at the time of her arrest.
 As for Poon, since her actual age was 18 years and 10 months when she was arrested, she was sentenced to death.

-In the aftermath of the case, after the loss of her appeal, and despite the pleas for clemency, 21-year-old Poon was hanged in Changi Prison on 21 April 1995.
+In the aftermath of the case, after the loss of her appeal, and despite the pleas for clemency, 22-year-old Poon was hanged in Changi Prison on 21 April 1995.
 On the same day of Poon's execution, there were four other drug traffickers hanged at the same time as her.
-Two of them - 24-year-old Tong Ching-man and her 25-year-old boyfriend Lam Cheuk-wang - were also Hong Kong citizens, while one was 34-year-old Singaporean Yeo Hee Seng and the fifth was 32-year-old Nigerian Chris Chinenye Ubaka.
+Two of them—24-year-old Tong Ching-man and her 25-year-old boyfriend Lam Cheuk-wang—were also Hong Kong citizens, while one was 34-year-old Singaporean Yeo Hee Seng and the fifth was 32-year-old Nigerian Chris Chinenye Ubaka.
+Poon, Lam and Tong were reportedly the last three people from Hong Kong to be hanged in Singapore.

 Lam was probably the first and only foreigner who was detained indefinitely under TPP in Singapore because of her age.